Automate4U Logo

 Operational diagnosis

-Parts, pricing, lead time, order status, and quote requests often arrive through phone, shared inboxes, website forms, and rep-specific threads.
+Parts, pricing, lead time, order status, and quote requests often arrive through phone, shared inboxes, website forms, rep-specific threads, and distributor channels.

 The answer lives outside the conversation

-Staff have to check ERP, inventory files, quote trackers, order notes, customer history, and internal knowledge before they can respond confidently.
+Staff have to check ERP, inventory files, quote trackers, order notes, customer history, margin rules, and internal knowledge before they can respond confidently.

 The agent should not just answer.
 It should move the request through the business.